-it might seem odd to think of kitchen ‘trends’ when it comes to planning your space, but there’s been such a shift in the way in which we use our kitchens in modern times, that it’s worth exploring all the new options there are on the market and considering how you currently use yours and how that may change in the (near) future, before committing to a design scheme.
+It might seem odd to think of kitchen ‘trends’ when it comes to planning your space, but there’s been such a shift in the way in which we use our kitchens in modern times, that it’s worth exploring all the new options there are on the market and considering how you currently use yours and how that may change in the (near) future, before committing to a design scheme.

-howdens joinery have just released a fabulous kitchen trends report for 2018, and it makes for fascinating reading, with kitchen decor trends ranging from natural and refined, to monochrome and individualistic. each one is easy to bring to life, whether you are embarking on a full kitchen makeover or simply wanting to give the space a spring refresh. as much as i may be drawn to the eclectic vibrance of trend no.99 (cultural) or the bold drama of no.100 (individualistic), i know that trend no.98 (pure) is the one which would be the most enduring in my home longterm, both aesthetically and, crucially, in function.
+Howdens Joinery have just released a fabulous kitchen trends report for 2018, and it makes for fascinating reading, with kitchen decor trends ranging from Natural and Refined, to Monochrome and Individualistic.
+Each one is easy to bring to life, whether you are embarking on a full kitchen makeover or simply wanting to give the space a spring refresh.
+As much as I may be drawn to the eclectic vibrance of trend no.99 (Cultural) or the bold drama of no.100 (Individualistic), I know that trend no.98 (Pure) is the one which would be the most enduring in my home long-term, both aesthetically and —crucially— in function.

-added to these calming base layers are simple accessories in marble and concrete, which help add tactility whilst enhancing and harmonising the pared-back palette, to create an uncluttered and inviting living space. the use of soft muted cashmere pink, soothing dove grey and light speckled stone offers a clean refined environment that still retains the warmth you would expect in an area termed the ‘heart of the home.’
+Added to these calming base layers are simple accessories in marble and concrete, which help add tactility whilst enhancing and harmonising the pared-back palette, to create an uncluttered and inviting living space.
+The use of soft muted cashmere pink, soothing dove grey and light speckled stone offers a clean refined environment that still retains the warmth you would expect in an area termed the ‘heart of the home.’

-if you’re not in the position for a full-scale kitchen makeover just yet, then simple updates such as changing your cupboard doors and/or handles, updating your kitchen sink and/or taps, or even just adding a fresh lick of paint, can help make all the difference in suffusing your kitchen with a tranquil, calming vibe.
+If, like me, you’re not in the position for a full-scale kitchen makeover just yet, then simple updates such as changing your cupboard doors and/or handles, updating your kitchen sink and/or taps, or even just adding a fresh lick of paint, can help make all the difference in suffusing your kitchen with a tranquil, calming vibe.